SimonPadbury/baselayer-3/_src/colors.md

 Baselayer 3 has some simple dark themes built in.
 The dark theme has this effect:

 1. HTML elements are generally flipped from light to dark, or dark to light.
-The body background becomes dark gray; near black text becomes near white; light gray table borders, horizontal rules, and form inputs become dark gray.
-(Default buttons remain unchanged at middle gray.)
+The body background becomes near black; text becomes near white; light gray table borders, horizontal rules, and form inputs become dark gray.
-2. Links are slightly darkened, to make them easier on the eye.
+2. Link blue is slightly darkened, to make links easier on the eye.
 3. Form fields are flipped from pale gray to a dark gray (but lighter than the body background).
 4. Default buttons stay mid gray.
 5. Color utilities are slightly darkened, to make them easier on the eye.
-6. Color utilities can optionally be inverted (and sligtly darkened) by adding the `*-dark-invert` modifier classes.
+6. Color utilities can optionally be inverted (as well as being sligtly darkened) by adding the `*-dark-invert` modifier classes.

-### The `.theme-dark` class
+### The `theme-dark` class

 In `baselayer.min.css` the dark theme is set by the CSS class `theme-dark` that can be programatically added to the `<html>` tag by a [JavaScript toggle](#dark%2Flight-theme-toggle).